Grieverheart/cas2wavJS/README.md

 ```
 python -m http.server
 ```
-and then visit the site (localhost) to load the application or you can visit [http://nicktasios.nl/projects/cas2wav.html](http://nicktasios.nl/projects/cas2wav.html).
+and then visit the site (localhost) to load the application or you can visit [http://nicktasios.nl/projects/cas2wav.html](http://nicktasios.nl/projects/cas2wav).

+You can load either a CAS file or a ZIP file containing a CAS file.

 For creating cables for your MSX, you can check [http://www.finnov.net/~wierzbowsky/caslink2.htm](http://www.finnov.net/~wierzbowsky/caslink2.htm).